jarodh-f/HeltecWiKi/docs/devices/open-source-hardware/esp32-series/lora-32/wifi-lora-32-v3/frequently-asked-questions.md

 import styles from '@site/src/css/styles.module.css';
 import DocCard from '@theme/DocCard';

 This page contains the most frequently questions from user.
-If this page's detail can't solve your problem, you can also talk in our forum: [community.heltec.cn](http://community.heltec.cn/)
+If this page's detail can't solve your problem, you can also discuss our forum: [community.heltec.cn](http://community.heltec.cn/)

 ## Can't Download Firmware